 - Not making friends.
 We have a large number of catchment schools so there are many pupils who come to us not knowing anybody else.
 At King Edward VI we are quick to recognise this and dedicate parts of the transition days and the first day in September to group work and getting to know each other.
 There are several lunchtime clubs that encourage pupils to make new friends and there is a nurture group set up if pupils really are struggling to make new friends.

 - Getting lost.
 King Edward VI is a big school and all pupils (and teachers) sometimes get lost.
 This is all part of transition.
 Pupils will have a map of the school on their first day and will be taken on a tour of the school.
-Furthermore, our pupils and staff are very polite and will always help you find the place you’re trying to find.
+Furthermore, our pupils and staff are very polite and will always help you find the place you are trying to find.

 - Travelling to school and back.
 Most pupils have to travel further to get to King Edward VI.
 Some will be making their own way to and from school independently and others will be travelling by bus or train.

 - Not having the right books and equipment.
-Being organised is crucial for secondary school, but is something that pupils don’t find easy or may take a while to develop.
+Being organised is crucial for secondary school, but is something that pupils do not find easy or may take a while to develop.
 There are consequences for forgetting books and equipment but making sure that your school bag is packed correctly every evening will help.

 - Not knowing what to do if there’s a problem.
 Tutors play a vital role in transition and are normally the first port of call with any problem.
 They will know what to do!

-Read our weekly School Bulletin
+Read our Newsletter

 Find out more about our extra curricular clubs and activities

 The Library Resource Centre Also follow our Twitter @KingEddiesLRC